 F 04.16.21 – noon-12:55 – Fostering a Welcoming Environment

 B. MILE Individual Consultations (sign up in advance at tinyurl.com/milesp21).

 MILE Student Advisors provide 25-minute individual consultations via Zoom on alternating Fridays (noon-12:55) as quick, accessible, and confidential student focus groups for Davidson faculty/staff members.
 MILE Student Advisors will prepare by reviewing materials submitted in advance.
 At consultations, MILE Student Advisors will introduce themselves and ask the faculty/staff member to describe a goal and specific questions on which they seek student feedback.
 At the end of the consultation, MILE Student Advisors will ask the faculty/staff member to share an action item to encourage accountability.

 F 03.12.21 – noon-12:25 and 12:30-12:55

 F 04.09.21 – noon-12:25 and 12:30-12:55

 F 04.23.21 – noon-12:25 and 12:30-12:55

-C. MILE Student Advisor Class Observations (sign up in advance at tinyurl.com/mileobsv).
+C. MILE Class Visits (sign up in advance at tinyurl.com/mileobsv).

-MILE Origin: The FIRST Action Team students suggested MILE in 2019 with the first iteration of MILE in Fall 2019 and Spring 2020 was a semester-long, one-on-one student-faculty classroom partnership modeled after Bryn Mawr’s Students as Learners and Teachers (SaLT).
-At MILE’s foundation, student experiences are translated into developmental feedback for a faculty/staff member to make informed choices with potential to improve future student learning experiences.
+MILE Origin: The FIRST Action Team students suggested MILE in 2019 with the first iterations of MILE piloted in Fall 2019 and Spring 2020 as semester-long, one-on-one student-faculty classroom partnerships modeled after Bryn Mawr’s Students as Learners and Teachers (SaLT).
+MILE aims to provide avenues for sharing student experiences that can be translated into developmental feedback for faculty/staff members to make informed choices to improve future student learning experiences.